Tell the system about your app’s scenes, including the objects you use to manage each scene and its initial user interface.

 UIApplication key tells the system whether your app actually supports multiple simultaneous scenes.
 Xcode initially sets the value of this key to

-true, but you can disable the feature if you want to display only one scene at a time.
+YES, but you can disable the feature if you want to display only one scene at a time.
 Supporting multiple scenes requires extra work on your part to ensure that your scenes do not interfere with each other.
 For example, if your scenes use the same shared data structures, they must coordinate access to those structures to preserve the integrity of your app’s data.

 Configure the Details for Each Scene